 A·syn·chro·nous/āˈsiNGkrənəs/(of two or more objects or events) not existing or happening at the same time

-Synchronous communication is when you’re talking with someone face to face — or on the phone, on a video call, or even chatting on Slack.
+Real-time communication is when you’re talking with someone face to face — or on the phone, on a video call, or even chatting on Slack.
 You’re both present at the same time, even if you aren’t physically in the same space.

 As technology has evolved, there are now many tools with a variety of features that help facilitate communication in an asynchronous way, from sending pre-recorded video or audio snippets and responding to updates using emojis.

 In remote and hybrid work situations, managers and teams are increasingly integrating these new and better approaches to asynchronous communication into their work habits and seeing significant improvements in how effective and connected their teams are.
-Developing a culture that is fluent in async so you can balance the best approach between synchronous and asynchronous helps teams be more productive, resilient, connected, and effective.
+Developing a culture that is fluent in async so you can balance the best approach between real time and asynchronous helps teams be more productive, resilient, connected, and effective.

 Where did the term come from?